Human Supervisor Workload Prediction: Lag Horizon Selection: Methods

 \subsection{Prediction Model Design and Validation}

 Two direct time series forecasting methods were evaluated, with historical workload estimates provided via pretrained workload estimation models \cite{smith2022decomposed, bs2023cogsima, joshthesis}.
 The univariate approach used only the overall historical workload estimates, or that of a single workload component, to predict the same component's future workload.
 The multivariate approach used all seven components' estimated workload to predict future workload.
 Both approaches used autoregressive feed forward neural networks with a ``global" dataset of similar time series (i.e., other humans executing the mission plan) \cite{MurphyCh29}, and a leave-one-subject-out five-fold blocked cross validation method \cite{cerqueira2020evaluating}.
-Models were trained with data from each participant with sufficient data to use the blocked cross validation (e.g., $>$ 30 min for 120 second (s) predictions using 240s lag horizons).
-Each four-layer neural network was implemented using PyTorch with two hidden layers of 128 nodes each.
-Models were trained using the Atom optimizer with a learning rate of 0.0001, a 128 batch size, and used early stopping to avoid overfitting.
+The cross validation divided the data by timestamp, iteratively using a single block from one participant for test data, and the remaining four blocks from the other participants for training data.
+Models were trained with data from each participant with sufficient data to use the blocked cross validation (e.g., $>$ 30 minutes for 120 second (s) predictions using 240s lag horizons).
+Each four-layer neural network was implemented using PyTorch 2.2.0, NumPy 1.26.3 and SciPy 1.11.4 with two hidden layers of 128 nodes each.
+Models were trained using the Adam optimizer with a learning rate of 0.0001, a 128 batch size, and used early stopping to avoid overfitting.
 The models employed a 5s step size using prediction horizons of 60s, 120s, and 240s, and lag horizons of 30s, 60s, 120s and 240s.
 The prediction horizons and lag horizons were chosen to evaluate the maximum range afforded by the five folds (i.e., 600s).
+The mean cognitive, visual, auditory and overall autocorrelation lengths were identified by autocorrelation functions to be 135, 134, 124 and 137, respectively.